puid/Elixir/README.md

   "8nGA2UaIfaawX-Og61go5A"
 ```

-Options allow easy and complete control of ID generation.
+Using default parameters, `Puid` generates IDs suitable for use as session IDs.
+Options allow easy and complete control of all important facets of ID generation.

 **Entropy Source**